khaledhikmat/yt-extractor/README.md

 ```

 ## Risks

+The following are some riks associated with the project:

 - Google YT API Key expiration in TEST mode.
 - Extractor tool constant updates may require periodic deployments.